hotmailbelike/-Off-online-shopping-site/README.md

 3. Clone or download as zip (and extract)
 4. Open Command Prompt or Terminal in the file directory
 5. Type in, "npm i"
-5. After doing 3, type in, "nodemon server.js"
+5. After you regain control, type in, "nodemon server.js"
 6. In your web browser, in the URL, type in, "localhost:3000/site"
 7. That's it!
 Have fun!